-- Hip roof is to have a minimum pitch of 20 degrees. - Skillion roof is to have a minimum pitch of 12.5 degrees. - Only Flat Profile Roof Tile, Colourbond® Roof Sheeting or Custom Orb Metal Sheeting is permitted. - Eaves are required to a minimum of 60% of the façade and have a minimum width of 450mm.
+- · Hip roofs are to have a minimum pitch of 20 degrees. - Skillion roofs are to have a minimum pitch of 12.5 degrees. - Only Flat Profile Roof Tile, Colorbond® Roof Sheeting or Custom Orb Metal Sheeting is permitted.

+- Eaves are required to a minimum of 60% of the façade and have a minimum depth of 450mm. - · All solar panels are to be at the same pitch as the roof.